w3f/polkadot-validator-setup/README.md

 ### Platform Layer

-Validatorsare created using the terraform modules located at [terraform](/terraform) directory.
+Validators are created using the terraform modules located at [terraform](/terraform) directory.
 We have created code for several providers but it is possible to add new ones, please reach out if you are interested in any provider currently not available.